Geoelycom/M-portfolio/README.md

 ### Usage

 - For anyone who wants to practice JS AND DOM MANIPULATION and responsive design.
-- Any one looking for inspiration on to build their Portfolio
+- Any one looking for inspiration on how to build their Portfolio
 - How to manipulate and create dynamic pages using javascipt objects.